WVURAIL/dspira/labs/05/README.md

 ## 5.5.
 The Spectrometer's purpose

 As mentioned above, A spectrometer is used to record and measure the spectral content of signals, such as radio waves received from astronomical sources.
-Specifically, a spectrom- eter measures the power spectral density (PSD, measured in units of $$WHz^{−1}$$) of a signal.
+Specifically, a spectrometer measures the power spectral density (PSD, measured in units of $$W Hz^{−1}$$) of a signal.
 Analysis of spectral content can reveal details of radio sources, as well as properties of the intervening medium like galactic neutral hydrogen.
 The Power Spectral Density is given by the Wiener-Kinchin theorem for wide sense stationary signals as:

 $$
 S_{xx}(\nu) = \int^{\infty}_{^-\infty}r_{xx}(\tau) e^{-2\pi i\nu\tau}d\tau